rodneyshupe/Cookbook/Appendix/C_Maintenance.rst

 Step 4: Repeat 4 to 7 Times
 ---------------------------

-Once you’ve “cooked” the pan for 30 minutes, remove it from the oven and let the pan sit until it’s cool enough to touch.
-When you’re sure it’s not still hot, reapply a thin coat of oil using the same method described in step 2, put it back into the oven and cook it for another half an hour.
+Once you've "cooked" the pan for 30 minutes, remove it from the oven and let the pan sit until it's cool enough to touch.
+When you're sure it's not still hot, reapply a thin coat of oil using the same method described in step 2, put it back into the oven and cook it for another half an hour.

-Keep repeating this process until you’ve gone through as many cycles as you’d like.
-I’ve found that 4 to 7 rounds was enough to result in a semi-gloss, beautifully smooth, tough, black finish that is ready for use.
+Keep repeating this process until you've gone through as many cycles as you'd like.
+I've found that 4 to 7 rounds was enough to result in a semi-gloss, beautifully smooth, tough, black finish that is ready for use.

 Note
 ----

-As with any other cast iron pan seasoning, You don’t want to use soap on the pan when cleaning it, but with this method, I’ve found that using a mildly abrasive sponge when doing the dishes doesn’t seem to affect the finish at all.
+As with any other cast iron pan seasoning, You don't want to use soap on the pan when cleaning it, but with this method, I've found that using a mildly abrasive sponge when doing the dishes doesn't seem to affect the finish at all.